gnugat/redaktilo/doc/04-vocabulary.md

 Also used to mean the current line.

 An indicator used to know the position in the text.
-Currently a line number is used, but it could change to:

-* a line and a column
-* a token's place in an array

 This is useful when a pattern occurs many times in the text: it enables the editor to select the wanted one.